rootless-containers/rootlesscontaine.rs/content/getting-started/common/cgroup2.md

 $ sudo systemctl daemon-reload
 ```

-Delegating `cpuset` is recommended as well as `cpu`, but delegating `cpuset` requires systemd 244 or later.
+Delegating `cpuset` is recommended as well as `cpu`.
+Delegating `cpuset` requires systemd 244 or later.